s3cur3/tylerayoung.com/categories/build-in-public.md

 title: Build in Public
 ---

-This category chronicles my work as I build a new take on website monitoring.
+These posts chronicle my work as I build my SaaS [SleepEasy](https://www.sleepeasy.app), a new take on website monitoring.
+Unlike other site monitors, SleepEasy is designed to be:

+* Dead simple—no configuration needed, just drop in your domain.
+* Way more capable than traditional uptime monitors—we check for broken links, test your login and signup, visually inspect page layouts, & much more.
+* Guaranteed to never produce a false positive—a human confirms every alert before it goes to your team.

 ## Related Categories